spacetelescope/jwst/docs/jwst/targ_centroid/main.rst

    This yields the fitted x and y coordinates of the source in cutout pixel coordinates.

-#. **Transform coordinates**: The fitted position is transformed from cutout
-   coordinates to full-frame detector coordinates, accounting for any subarray offsets.

 #. **Store TA position**: The measured source position in the TA verification
    image is stored in the input data model's ``ta_xpos`` and ``ta_ypos`` attributes for reference.

+#. **Transform coordinates**: The fitted position is transformed from cutout
+   coordinates to full-frame detector coordinates, accounting for any subarray offsets and/or dither offsets.

 #. **Apply filter offsets**: The FILTEROFFSET reference file corrections are
    applied to the final x and y position.